top of page

 As public libraries are usually members of the American Library Association, they advocate for equal access to library resources and services for minors.
 With many schools taking away access to books by banning and censorship, unrestricted access to library resources is vital for literacy development.

-Financially poorer people often lack access to electronic equipment, which is essential in today’s technological world.
+Financially poorer people often lack access to electronic equipment essential in today’s technological world.
 They need access to computers and the internet.
 The library also provides a quiet space to learn, as well as provide traditional materials.

-In the US, the average ratio of people to a single public library is 18,733.
+The average ratio of people to a single public library is 18,733 in the US.
 Five of the lowest-rated states have double or triple that ratio.
 Florida ranks 48th for adult literacy and has one public library for every 68,723 people.
 Nevada ranks 44th for adult literacy and has one library per 35,374 people.
 Texas ranks 46th with one library for every 32,470 people.
 California has one public library for every 32,449 people and ranks last in adult literacy.
 Arizona, with one library for 31,578 people, ranks 33rd for adult literacy.

 Do you think there is a connection between low adult literacy and access to public libraries?